-- Vor dem Unterricht (before class) these are the homework tasks that correspond to the pages in the textbook, Kontakte, about grammatical structures.
+- Vor dem Unterricht (before class) these are the homework tasks that correspond to the information about Strukturen in the textbook, Kontakte.
 You will complete these tasks on Connect in preparation of each class period as noted on the detailed Kursplan (course schedule). - Nach dem Unterricht (after class) these are the homework tasks found in the eWBLM (eWorkbook Lab Manual), or Connect.
 You will complete these tasks after each class period as noted on the detailed Kursplan (course schedule).

 Some partner speaking/interview tasks may require video conferencing, such as with Zoom.
 You can find resources and help using Zoom at https://ufl.zoom.us.
-In addition to the graded homework, pronunciation & orthography tasks are available on Connect as well as LearnSmart tasks, which are a good review of course content and preparation for quizzes and tests.
+In addition to the graded homework, pronunciation & orthography tasks are available on Connect as well as LearnSmart tasks, which are a good review of course content and preparation for tests and other tasks.

-For each chapter, there will be various written or oral tasks corresponding to themes of the chapter.
+For each chapter, there will be various portfolio tasks.
+Portfolio tasks will be writing and speaking tasks corresponding to themes of the chapter.
 These will be announced and submitted on Canvas.
 Any homework or portfolio tasks submitted after the due date will not be accepted for full credit without appropriate documentation.
-It is your responsibility to promptly submit documentation.
+It is the student's responsibility to promptly submit documentation.

-Quizzes and Tests
+Tests

-Quizzes and tests will test your skills in familiar ways if you attend class regularly and take your Connect homework seriously.
+Chapter tests will test your skills in familiar ways if you attend class regularly and take your Connect homework seriously.
 Remember that learning a language is always comprehensive, so it is important that you continuously review all content, vocabulary and grammatical structures in all chapters.

-• Quizzes and tests will generally consist of (1) listening and (2) reading comprehension exercises; (3) culture, vocabulary and grammar sections; and (4) brief writing tasks.
+• Tests will generally consist of (1) listening and (2) reading comprehension exercises; (3) culture, vocabulary and grammar sections; and (4) brief writing tasks.

-There is no final exam in this course - instead we will end the semester with final projects/presentations.
+There is no final exam in this course - instead we will end the semester with a final project/presentation.
 More information will be announced in class, well in advance of the due date.